-“It’s all about the dose,” says Mary Reid, MSPH, PhD, Director of Cancer Screening and Survivorship at Roswell Park Cancer Institute.
+“It’s all about the dose,” says Mary Reid, MSPH, PhD, Director of Cancer Screening and Survivorship at Roswell Park Comprehensive Cancer Center.
 “Someone may have a really significant exposure over a short period of time or a moderate exposure over a long period of time.
 What we know about asbestos and diesel and silica is, the greater the dose, the greater the risk.”

 When that exposure is combined with smoking, the risk level skyrockets.
 For example, smokers who were exposed to asbestos have 35 times the average risk of lung cancer.

 How can you protect yourself?
 If you or a loved one ever worked on the railroad, take time to read the health tips below.
 They include many of the same recommendations given to firefighters and people in other careers that involve increased cancer risk, and they can help reduce that risk.